-There are two response modes you can use to allow the audience to text or tweet responses to polls: Presenter Session or Keywords.
+There are two response modes you can use to allow the audience to text responses to polls: Presenter Session or Keywords.

 Presenter Session allows your audience to use short responses like ABC, 123, and True/False.
 The audience must first text your username to the number shown on the poll to join your presenter session.
 After they’ve joined your session, they can simply text in their responses (e.g. True, A, or Yes) to all the remaining polls in your session, for up to 24 hours.

-After your participants have joined your session, they can respond to an open-ended question by simply texting or tweeting.
+After your participants have joined your session, they can respond to an open-ended question by simply texting.
 There is no need to enter a long code with each response.

 In most cases that involve a live presentation, Presenter Session is the way to go.
 It is available to all users on all plans, including the free plan.